AltSysrq/avalanche/SPEC.md

 The following characters are considered whitespace: Space (0x20), horizontal tab (0x09).

-"Newline" always refers to Line Feed (0x0A).
-Carraige-Return (0x0D) characters are discarded by the lexer, but are required to be immediately followed by a Line Feed.
+"Newline" refers to a Line-Feed character, a Carraige-Return immediately followed by a Line-Feed, or a lone Carraige-Return.
+All "Newlines" are implicitly normalised to a lone Line-Feed character.

 The following characters are "special":
 ```
 ([{}])"`;\
 ```

-The ASCII characters 0x00--0x0x08, 0x0B, 0x0C, 0x0E--0x1F, and 0x7F are
+The ASCII characters 0x00--0x08, 0x0B, 0x0C, 0x0E--0x1F, and 0x7F are illegal.
-illegal.

 All other characters are non-special.